lihkin213/dns-svcs/faq.md

 ## What happens if I delete my VPC?
 {: faq}

-If the VPC is deleted, the corresponding Permitted Network will also be deleted from the DNS zones of your instance.
+If the VPC is deleted, the corresponding permitted network will also be deleted from the DNS zones of your instance.

 ## What do the different zone states mean?
 {: faq}
-### Pending_Network_Add or Pending (UI)
+* Pending_Network_Add or Pending (UI)
-When a DNS zone is added to the instance it will be in PENDING_NETWORK_ADD.
+   When a DNS zone is added to the instance it will be in `PENDING_NETWORK_ADD`.
 In this state Resource Records can be added, deleted or updated.
 Since the zone does not have any permitted networks, the zone will not be served by the resolvers in any region.

-### Active
+* Active
-When a Domain has one or more permitted networks added then the domain state changes to ACTIVE and the domain will be served by the resolver from all the regions.
+   When a domain has one or more permitted networks added then the domain state changes to `ACTIVE` and the domain will be served by the resolver from all the regions.

-### Disabled
+* Disabled
   In this state the zone will not be served and all control path operations will be disabled except deleting the zone.

 ## Can I use any arbitrary name for the zone?
 {: faq}

 In general, yes.
-Certain IBM owned or IBM specific DNS Zone names are restricted, in other words, they can't be created in Private DNS.
-This includes `ibm.com`, `bluemix.net`, `softlayer.com`, `appdomain.cloud` and a few others.
+Certain IBM owned or IBM specific DNS zone names are restricted, in other words, they can't be created in Private DNS.
+This includes `ibm.com`, `bluemix.net`, `softlayer.com`, `appdomain.cloud`, and a few others.
 The zone names must be 2-level deep (for example, `example.com`).
-Once the zone has been added, hostnames within the zone can be multiple levels deep, per your needs (for example, you will be able to add records for `hostname.example.com`, or `hostname.subdomain.example.com`, etc.).
+After the zone has been added, hostnames within the zone can be multiple levels deep, depending on your needs (for example, you can add records for `hostname.example.com`, or `hostname.subdomain.example.com`, etc.).

 ## Can I create two DNS zones with the same name?
 {: faq}

 Creating two DNS Zones with the same name is allowed.
 Use label and description to differentiate between the two.

-## Can I add the same permitted network (for example, a VPC) to two DNS Zones of the same name?
+## Can I add the same permitted network (for example, a VPC) to two DNS zones of the same name?
 {: faq}

-Adding the same VPC to two DNS Zones of the same name is not allowed.
+Adding the same VPC to two DNS zones of the same name is not allowed.

 ## What are the authoritative servers for the private DNS zones?
 Can I resolve the private DNS zones iteratively?
 {: faq}

-Unlike public DNS zones, the DNS service does not expose authoritative servers for private DNS zones.
+Unlike public DNS zones, {{site.data.keyword.dns_short}} does not expose authoritative servers for private DNS zones.
 Clients must send their recursive DNS queries to the DNS resolvers that the service provides.
 The service does not allow iterative resolution of private DNS zones.